pleaseosaur/Deadwood/README.md

 ---

-To compile the game from the terminal, navigate to CSCI_345_cox_hafner/Deadwood and run the following command:
+To compile the game from the terminal, navigate to Deadwood and run the following command:

 ```javac *.java```